jjjjcccjjf/slim-crud/README.md

     $ composer install

-If you don't have Vagrant installed, and are using one of the \*AMPP variants, your base URL will probably be
+If you don't have Vagrant installed and are using one of the \*AMPP variants, your base URL will probably be

     http://localhost/slim-crud-master/public